aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 #### Spot Instances Support

 Use `capacityType` to create managed node groups comprised of spot instances.
 To maximize the availability of your applications while using
-Spot Instances, we recommend that you configure a Spot managed node group to use multiple instance types with `instanceTypes`.
+Spot Instances, we recommend that you configure a Spot managed node group to use multiple instance types with the `instanceTypes` property.

 > For more details visit [Managed node group capacity types](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html#managed-node-group-capacity-types).